AD-lite24/aruco_in_gazebo/README.md

 In the scripts directory, lanunch the script with python open_cv_demo_ros.py

-##Camera Calliberation
+## Camera Calliberation

-Spawn the checkerboard model and run the calliberation script
+Spawn the checkerboard model and run the calliberation script.
+The model can be spawned using the same script mentioned above, just do the math for the square sizes.